 Where: Anglesea Riverbank Park, Anglesea, Victoria

 (note 2019 location was at Anglesea Green.
 But we are back to the Riverbank Park near Anglesea Main Beach for 2020)

 - Medium Course: 14.8km

 - Friendly 4km

 2018 promo video below to get you all pumped up!
-Note, 2020 Race 3 date is Sunday 6 September)
+Note, 2020 Anglesea Race Date is TBC)